-After years of writing academic journal articles and book chapters in the fields of environmental anthropology and human geography, in 2014, when I set sail with my husband and children aboard our boat, Carina of Devon, I decided to take the plunge and try my hand at non-academic writing genres.
+As an academic, I wrote peer-reviewed journal articles and book chapters in the fields of environmental anthropology and human geography.
+In 2014, when I set sail with my husband and children aboard our boat, Carina of Devon, I decided to turn my hand to non-academic writing genres.

-My writing and speaking are inspired by my life experiences, particularly as an anthropologist, as a parent and as an environmentalist, and much of what I write is deeply informed by my anthropological and geographical background.
+My writing and speaking are inspired by my life experiences, particularly as an anthropologist, as a parent and as an environmentalist, and much of what I write is informed by my background as an anthropologist and geographer.

-My anthropological research has inspired articles on polar bears on the BBC website, Arctic Deeply and in The Huffington Post, while anthropology also informed an article on affluence, published as one of a four-part series on simple living that I was commissioned to write for Living Green magazine.
+My anthropological research has inspired articles on polar bears on the BBC website, Arctic Deeply and in The Huffington Post, while anthropology also informed an article on affluence, published as one of a four-part series on simple living that was commissioned by Living Green magazine.

-Our life aboard Carina inspired a number of articles, including an article in The Irish Examiner and another in The Sunday Times.
+Our life aboard Carina inspired a number of articles, including in The Irish Examiner, The Sunday Times and The Green Parent.
 The Irish Examiner article led to interviews on RTE (Ireland) television’s The Today Show and on The Anton Savage Show on Today FM radio.
 I was invited back to The Anton Savage Show at the end of 2015, as one of the show’s favourite guests of that year.

 I have also been a guest on The Big Adventure, Manchan Magan’s radio documentary series about Irish people living adventurous lives.
 Manchan interviewed me about my experiences as an Irish anthropologist in the Canadian Arctic.